-Figure 3. (a) The BN in the I-ID of agent i; (b) Equivalent naive BN for classifying outcomes of candidate models to the observation history; (c) Example of the training set used for learning the naive BN for PG.
-The actions in the last column A_j are observations of i, remaining columns are obtained from candidate models.
+Figure 3: (a) The BN in the I-ID of agent i; (b) The equivalent naive BN that we use for classifying the outcomes of the candidate models to the observation history; (c) Example of the training set used for learning the naive BN for PG.
+The actions in column A_j are observations of i, while remaining columns are obtained from models.